jmochel/mn4-rest-exemplar/src/main/java/org/saltations/mre/core/control/Results.md

 * Error - Mechanism failed
   * Potentially Recoverable - Network dropped, Server didn’t answer , etc..
   * Unrecoverable - JVM Ran out of RAM, hardware failed..

+Wrap and invoke functions that might blow up and catch their errors Be able to map from one success type to another across data boundaries, ie from domain to presentation Be able to map errors from one type to another, perhaps converting a Throwable to something more useful to the presentation layer
+Handle both success and failure whenever we want Ideally, we’d be able to chain or combine a bunch of these operations together, and only handle the error state at the end of the computation

 # We want a model that is